 The Company has a 401(k) plan which covers substantially all non-union U.S. employees.
-The Company did not make any contributions to the plan during the years ended December 31, 2017 and January 1, 2017.
+The Company contributions to this plan included in expense totaled approximately \$75,000 for the year ended December 30, 2018.
+The Company did not make any contributions to the plan during the year ended December 31, 2017.

-The U.K. salaried employees are covered by a separate plan which meets the statutory minimum requirements and provides that the Company will contribute a percentage of the employee's compensation based on the percentage contributed to the plan by the employee.
-For employees hired prior to July 2015, the schedule of contribution is as follows:
+The U.K. employees are covered by a separate plan which meets the statutory minimum requirements and provides that the Company will contribute a percentage of the employee's compensation based on the percentage contributed to the plan by the employee.
+These statutory minimum requirements for both the employees and the Company are being phased in over time.
+Employees may opt out of the plan if they do not want to contribute the minimum required amount.
+Generally, for salaried employees hired prior to July 2015, the schedule of minimum required contributions is as follows:

-Employee Company
+Phase in Period Employee Company

-2% 6%
+Prior to April 2018 2% 6%

-3% 7%

-4% 7 1/2%
+April 2018 to April 2019 3%/4% 7%/7 1⁄2%

-5% 8%
+After April 2019 5% 8%